-Step Two: Ask the child, “Can you give me the big one?”
-“Can you give me the small one?”
-If your child can do this go to step three, if not, go back to step one. (recognizes the differences at a concrete level)
+Step Two: Ask the child, “Can you give me (or point to) the big one?”
+“Can you give me (or point to) the small one?”
+If your child can do this go to step three, if not, go back to step one.
+This part helps recognize differences at a concrete level.

 Step Three: Point to the object and ask, “Which one is this?”
-Again if your child has difficulty, go back to step two.
-(Recognizes the differences at an abstract level)
+Again if your child has difficulty, go back to step two. ( This part recognizes the differences at an abstract and verbal level)

 This is a very positive and non-critical way to teach your child.
 Use this approach to teaching the name of colors, animals, number symbols, concepts and any idea.